Documentation Guide

 Automated Synchronization

-Section titled “Automated Synchronization”We use automated systems to keep documentation synchronized with code:
+Section titled “Automated Synchronization”Automated systems keep documentation synchronized with code:

 For the Internal Rust API: